 While the Information Practices Act of 1977 is directly relevant to the legal restrictions on and requirements for the collection of personal information, it should be noted that the California Records Act also touches on the subject of access to records containing personal information.
 The California Public Records Act (Government code Section 6250 et seq.) establishes that access to information concerning the conduct of the people's business is a fundamental and necessary right, that public records are open to inspection, and are subject to copying, except as provided in the Act.
 Certain records are exempt from disclosure under Section 6254 of the Act, including "personnel, medical, or similar files, the disclosure of which would constitute an unwarranted invasion of personal privacy."
-In addition, Section 6255 of the California Public Records Act states: "In addition to the types of records listed above, the University may withhold any records for which it can be demonstrated that the public interest served by not making the records public clearly, not minimally, outweighs the public interest of the exords public clearly is to be considered."
+In addition, Section 6255 of the California Public Records Act states: "In addition to the types of records listed above, the University may withhold any records for which it can be demonstrated that the public interest served by not making the records public clearly, not minimally, outweighs the public interest of the econds the record.
+The interest of the public and not just the interest of the University is to be considered."